-By experimenting, we mean that you should try reading a self-help book, go to a seminar, or join a group.
+By experimenting, we mean that you should read or listen to a self-help book, go to a seminar, or join a group.
 Experimenting with different avenues of self-help can lead you to find what works best for you.

 Loving…Self-help and improvement must be done lovingly.
 You should take great care to not be too hard on yourself or expect results in others too quickly.
 You can’t rush improvement as it is not an end result goal; it is a process.
 Being too hard on yourself can make you not want to continue the process.